Sibonga Church: Background

 The church building was renovated under Fr.
 Francisco Latorre and was inaugurated on November 17, 1907, by Manila Archbishop Jeremiah Harty.

 The Sibonga Church is also noted for its interior artworks, especially its ceiling mural.
 Parish priest Julio Fernandez commissioned Cebuano artist Raymundo Francia who accomplished the artworks from 1927 to 1931.
 Francia's ceiling mural is noted by the historical marker at the church to be an example of trompe-l'œil.

 A historical marker was unveiled at Sibonga Church on December 2, 2010, by the National Historical Commission of the Philippines.
 It is recognized as a Level II historical site.

+In May 2024, the Cebu Archdiocesan Commission for the Cultural Heritage of the Church requested the removal of the red-colored light-emitting diode signage installed at the Porta Sancta entrance.
+The Commission said that the NHCP did not approve the same which is incompatible with the church’s “historic and heritage value.”